thedaviddias/bfdes.in/posts/create-a-class.md

 - Two pieces of explosive or tactical equipment
 - Three Perks

-Optimising on the class-level is more of an art than a science.
+Optimising for the best class is more of an art than a science.
 For this reason, it is not worth attempting.

 ## Model correctness